No Power Limits Cinebench Results

 With Raptor Lake’s i9-13900K pushing speeds of 5.5 GHz or more, even the strongest of coolers hit TJ Max while running Cinebench R23 and other demanding scenarios.
-As the 13900K is designed to aim for its top safe temperature, we’ll be comparing the overall benchmark score and the CPU’s clock speeds instead.
+As the 13900K is designed to increase clocks and power until it reaches its top safe temperature, we’ll be comparing the overall benchmark score and the CPU’s clock speeds instead.

-Because of the difficulty of cooling the i9-13900K in this workload, we feel the best way to compare coolers here is to record the average power consumption of the CPU.
-When it comes to total cooling capacity, the IceSleet G6 Stealth was able to cool roughly 227 watts, slightly higher than the company's official rating of 225W.
-This places it in exactly the middle of our air cooling results.
-Three air coolers performed better and three performed worse.
+Because of the difficulty of cooling the i9-13900K in this workload, the best way to compare coolers here is to record the average power consumption of the CPU.
+When it comes to total cooling capacity, MSI’s CoreLiquid P360 is capable of cooling roughly 287W.
+This puts it a bit behind the other 360 mm AIOs we’ve tested, but the P360 also has a lower price than the competition.

 200W Cinebench Results

-When restricting power consumption to a more reasonable 200W, the IceSleet G6 Stealth’s performance is impressive - second only to DeepCool’s AG620 among our tested air coolers.
-But that’s only part of the story; how loud does it get when the CPU is set to 200W?
+When restricting power consumption to a more reasonable 200W, MSI’s MAG CoreLiquid P360 does reasonably well, tying with SilverStone’s VIDA 240 for the fourth strongest result.
+But that’s only part of the story: How loud does it get when set to 200W?

 125W Cinebench Results

 The lowest power limit I test at is 125W, mainly because this is also the lowest level where I can reliably measure noise measurements.
-Lower power consumption causes the noise of most CPU cooler fans to fall below the sound created by the system fans (even while restricted to 35% speed).
+Lower power consumption causes the noise of the CPU cooler to fall below the noise created by the system fans (even while restricted to 35% speed).

 MORE: How to Buy the Right CPU Cooler